nnichols/nnichols.github.io/blog.md

 Why?

 ## [All Aboard](/blog/all-aboard)
-o, you finally got that new developer you’ve been looking for!
+So, you finally got that new developer you’ve been looking for!
 This is fantastic!
 You’ll be able to chip away at your backlog (which has been growing out of control lately), get a flood of new ideas, and bring your product forward by leaps and bounds!
 Well, maybe not right away.
 After all, they haven’t gotten a hang of the ropes yet.